Shaq–Kobe feud: 2004–2005

 A day after O'Neal was traded, Bryant re-signed with the Lakers for seven years and $136 million.
 Bryant said he enjoyed playing with both Jackson and O'Neal, and he said he did not influence the Lakers' decisions regarding the two.
 Regardless, newspapers the next day criticized Bryant for his alleged manipulation of the team.
 O'Neal added, "When it came to my leaving, [Kobe] could have spoken up.
 He could have said something.
 He didn't say anything."
 Winter said, "[O'Neal] left because he couldn't get what he wanted—a huge pay raise.
 There was no way ownership could give him what he wanted.
 Shaq's demands held the franchise hostage, and the way he went about it didn't please the owner too much."

 Later, news came out that Bryant made a reference about O'Neal and paying women for their discretion while being questioned by the police in 2003.
-According to reports, Bryant stated that he should have paid off his women so that they wouldn't say anything, like O'Neal.
-Bryant also stated that O'Neal would pay women up to US$1 million to stay quiet about their encounters with him.
+According to reports, Bryant stated that he should have paid off his women to remain quiet, like O'Neal.
+Bryant also stated that O'Neal paid women up to US$1 million for their silence about their encounters with him.
 It also was reported that investigators had told O'Neal of Bryant's supposed statements shortly after the investigation had begun.
 O'Neal denied these claims, stating that Bryant had no idea about O'Neal's personal business since the two of them rarely spent any time together.
 O'Neal went as far as to say that he "[wasn't] the one buying love, [Bryant was] the one buying love", a reference to Bryant's purchase of a multi-million dollar diamond ring for his wife in the aftermath of the revelation that Bryant was unfaithful to her.